gvwilson/thirdbit/fiction/in-heck/index.md

 The mulebot made a grinding noise.
 The corner of Special Blazes' mouth quirked.
-"Or a wipe down and a bit of oil, if there's any to be had," he amended.
+"Or in Bee Six Vee's case,
+a bit of oil,"
+he amended.
 "And miz mayor,
-if you can spare a bit of time for conversation, we'd be grateful for that as well."
+if you can spare a bit of time for conversation,
+I'd be grateful for that as well."

 Mayor Lupus waved the three flesh-and-blood Regulators inside while the mulebot followed Zeke around to the back of the house.